orange-cloudfoundry/cf-ops-automation/Readme.md

 Restrictions: as the post-generation script is executed in the same docker image running spruce, no spiff is available.

+* to generate an additional errand step, insert a key ```errands```, with a subkey named like the errand job to execute in deployment-dependencies.yml

 TODO: add info about gitsubmodule detection

 #### deployment dependencies format